Eva Luckes: Critics

 As well as campaigning against registration, Eva Luckes found herself under attack from those who criticised her method of management.
 Her critics complained of the long hours and heavy responsibilities she expected from probationers.
 The hours were demanding: 7 a.m. – 9 p.m., with half an hour for lunch and the pay was £10 a year.
 They disliked her two (rather than three) year training course and her opposition to nurse registration.

-In 1890–91 she was called before a House of Lords Select committee set up to investigate the efficiency of metropolitan hospitals.
+In 1890–91, she was called before a Select committee of the House of Lords, set up to investigate the efficiency of metropolitan hospitals.
 Many charges from other witnesses were made against her department.
 The Select Committee made its report in 1892 and found not only the charges to be unsubstantiated, but that the majority of the allegations were exaggerated.
 Her achievements were undeniable, however, and she trained nurses who taught others all over the world, including Edith Cavell.
-She trained over 470 matrons during her tenure, including Annie Sophia Jane McIntosh, a Matron of St Bartholomew's Hospital, three Military Matron's in Chief: Ethel Hope Becher, Emma Maud McCarthy and Sarah Oram.

-Luckes was decorated a number of times during her career, including the RRC, CBE and Lady of Grace Order of St. John medals.
+Luckes was decorated a number of times during her career, including the medals of the RRC, the CBE and Lady of Grace of the Order of Saint John.

 The 'Matron Maker'

-Luckes was referred to by her friend and mentor Florence Nightingale as 'Matron of Matrons' and on her death as a Matron Maker.
-She trained over 470 matrons during her tenure, including, Annie McIntosh a Matron of St Bartholomew's Hospital, Dame Rosalind Paget, and three Military Matron's in Chief: Ethel Hope Becher, Emma Maud McCarthy and Sarah Oram.
+Luckes was referred to by her friend and mentor Florence Nightingale as "Matron of Matrons", and on her death as a Matron Maker.
+She trained over 470 matrons during her tenure, including Annie McIntosh, a Matron of St Bartholomew's Hospital, Rosalind Paget, and three Military Matrons in Chief: Ethel Hope Becher, Emma Maud McCarthy and Sarah Oram, and Susan McGahey.

 Later life and death

 As time progressed, Luckes' health deteriorated.
 She suffered from arthritis, diabetes and cataracts.
 During the final years of her life her mobility was impaired and she took to using a bath-chair.
 By 1919, she became acutely ill and was nursed by Sisters from the hospital.
-She died on 16 February 1919, having been Matron of The London for 39 years.
+She died on 16 February 1919, aged 64, having been Matron of The London for 39 years.
 She was cremated and her ashes laid to rest behind a plaque on the north side of St Philip's Church, now the Medical School Library.